Volume IV, No. 6 By Frank M. Jordan

 Lipids aid with Propionic Acid are suggested which enhances muscular contractions in the colon; producing a laxative effect.

 Probiotics are essential with Lactobacillus acidophilus included to provide good flora and bacteria in the gut for the digestive process to assist in breaking down food.
-If antibiotics are taken to resolve Diverticulitis, a potent probiotic is needed.
+If antibiotics are taken to resolve Diverticulitis, a potent probiotic is needed to replace damaged or killed good bacteria as collateral damage from the antibiotics.

 Minerals to aid include Calcium, often deficient when constipation occurs.
 Magnesium Sulfate in Epsom Salts is a good natural laxative for constipation by reducing the normal absorption of water from the intestine, thereby enhancing water in the bowel to promote bowel movement.
 Chronic constipation can occur as a result of magnesium deficiency.
 Constipation patients are additionally sometimes deficient in Potassium and Sodium.

-Neurotransmitters that aid include Acetylcholine produced in the intestines with the important function to enhance the process of peristalsis, or bowel muscle contractions.
+Neurotransmitters that aid include Acetylcholine produced in the intestines with the important function to enhance the process of peristalsis, or bowel muscle contractions that create motion in bowel movements.

 Beta 1,3/1,6 glucan can influence the intestinal microbiota suggesting positive influence to help those with constipation complications and dysbiosis.
 (See www.betglucan.org under research on “Constipation/Dysbiosis)